Battle of the Browband

 I’d have to say I’m really pretty standard when it comes to my tack.
 Old fashioned.

-In fact, on a recent horse hunting trip a seller (whose saddle I eyed warily as something that would be complimentary to a camel),
+Back to old fashioned.
+On a recent horse hunting trip a seller (whose saddle I eyed warily as something that would be complimentary to a camel),

-(Re camel saddle: I’m not trying to pick on any saddle in particular, but there has been a trend of late to “support” the fore and aft of the dressage rider in a not so “classic” manner–at least for a horse.)
+~(Re camel saddle: I’m not trying to pick on any saddle in particular, but there has been a trend of late to “support” the fore and aft of the dressage rider in a not so “classic” manner–at least for a horse.)

-Anyway, she scoffed at my Stubben (Tristan Extra):
+scoffing at my Stubben (Tristan Extra):

 “What are you riding that relic for?”

 Hmmm. . . . a comment direct and to the point.
-Difficult to answer.

 You can see one above, with Melynnda up on her PSG mustang, Mariah.